mrobith95/mrobith95/README.md

 - 👋 Hi, I’m @mrobith95
-- 👀 I’m interested in Implementation of AI
+- 👀 Hobby coder
-- 🌱 I’m currently learning mostly MATLAB and MQL
+- 🌱 I’m currently learning Python.
+Used to main MATLAB and MQL
 - 📫 How to reach me: mrobith95@gmail.com

 <!---